 Addiction

-With frequent, long-term use, a physical dependency on codeine soon morphs into a psychological dependency and addiction.
+With frequent, long-term use, a physical dependency on codeine morphs into a psychological dependence and addiction.
 This side effect of codeine has grave implications in terms of the level of control the drug exerts over a person’s will, priorities and motivations.

 At this point, a person’s lifestyle undergoes noticeable changes as he or she starts to organize daily routines around getting and using drugs.